 Connecting an RM Series PSU to Corsair Link

 The Digital Bridge consists of two pieces.
 Connect the four pin connector to the “C-Link” port on the RM Series’ modular interface.
-This is the cable that is included with the RM power supply.

 After connecting the two parts of the C-Link cable, take the entire assembly and plug the other end into any available internal USB port.